GluuFederation/training/cluster-manager/tutorial.md

     ```

   - To later stop GCM, run this command:
+    ```
     $ clustermgr-cli stop
+    ```
 1. For security reasons, GCM will only listen on localhost:5000.
 To be able to use GCM, we need to set up SSH port forwarding from the host computer.
 Execute the following command on the host machine:

+    ```
     mbaser@debian:~$ ssh -L 5000:localhost:5000 foo@cm.mygluu.org
     foo@cm.mygluu.org's password:
+    ```

 GCM will display errors most of the time.
-If you have something unexpected, please see log files under /home/foo/.clustermgr/logs
+If you have something unexpected, please see log files under `/home/foo/.clustermgr/logs`

 ### Sign Up Cluster Manager

-On your desktop computer, open browser (Firefox or Chrome) and navigate to http://localhost:5000
+On your desktop computer, open a browser (Firefox or Chrome) and navigate to http://localhost:5000
 The first step is signup GCM.
 Signup will be performed only once.
 Choose a username and a password.
-I chose gcmuser
+I chose `gcmuser`

 **image placeholder**

 On subsequent visits to GCM, you will use this username and password.
-In case you forget username or password, you can delete /home/foo/.clustermgr/auth.ini file.
-Not other settings/configurations will be damaged by deleting this file.
+In case you forget username or password, you can delete `/home/foo/.clustermgr/auth.ini` file.
+No other settings/configurations will be damaged by deleting this file.

 ### Configure Application

-Second step is to choose, clustering type.
-Since we are going to create a new cluster with two nodes, I choose Create a New Gluu Server Cluster.
+Second step is to choose the clustering type.
+Since we are going to create a new cluster with two nodes, I choose `Create a New Gluu Server Cluster`.
 After hitting this button, we will be directed to Application Settings.
 On this page we need to enter these values:

-**Replication Manager Password**: This password will be used GCM to set replication between opendj servers and mostly you won’t use this password yourself.
+**Replication Manager Password**: This password will be used GCM to set replication between the OpenDJ servers and mostly you won’t use this password yourself.
 Choose a strong password.
 **Load Balancer Hostname**: In our case it is lb.mygluu.org
 **Load Balancer IP Address**: In our case it is 192.168.56.200
 We also checked **Add IP Addresses and hostnames to /etc/hosts file on each server**